L.ENG-111: Critical Writing-FW

 L.ENG-389: Revision, Editing & Publishing

 An advanced workshop seminar devoted to a detailed study of writing style, grammar and mechanics, based on original and extensively revised student work.
-Prerequisites: LIB 105; at least one 200-level writing class; highly recommended: one 300-level writing class.
+Prerequisites: LIB 105; at least one (1) 200-level writing class, one (1) 300-level writing class highly recommended.
 3 credits.
 January term.

 L.ENG-391: Language Theory & Teaching of Writing

 An exploration of language and composition theory, research and pedagogy.
 Prerequisites: L.LIB-105 or L.ENG-111.
-Intended for English/Teacher Education majors and others interested in the teaching of writing.
+Intended for English/Secondary Education majors and others interested in the teaching of writing.
 3 credits.

 L.ENG-468: Literary Criticism